 Ironically, some extremely religious people will be shocked to learn they will not be admitted to the kingdom.
 These pious and devoted members are doing great things for God–amazing ministries like prophesying, casting out demons, and performing miracles.
 But in their preoccupation with good works, they overlook one important requirement–they never knew Jesus Christ.
 Beneath the pomp and flash lies a nominal faith bereft of substance.
 At the gate of the kingdom, Jesus says He will send away such people in disgust, likening them to those who “practice lawlessness”.
 Instead of praise and honor, they are treated as rebellious, godless, idol-worshipers, exposed for giving such unbridled freedom to their lusty ambitions and vanity.
 Invoking the Lord’s name does not miraculously add validity to their endeavors.

 It is possible to undertake powerful, positive ministries in the name of the Lord without knowing Christ.
+We do this when we avoid spending time with Him, opening our soul to Him, letting His light expose our motives.
+We do not slow down enough to pause and reflect…What might He have for me today?
 I do this a lot.
 Such behavior reveals an ugly side of pride and self-reliance, and a contempt for the unnoticeable tasks He has for me.
 Tasks which appear insignificant from my vantage point, but are hugely important from His.

 There is a connection between knowing Christ and doing the will of the Father in heaven.
 They are related, and collectively they form the key requirement for entering the kingdom of heaven.
 The common denominator is submission–willingness to do whatever God asks.